Connection matrices in combinatorial topological dynamics: Preliminaries

 Let $P$ and $P'$ be posets.
 We say that a partial map $f:P\pto P'$ is {\em order preserving} if the conditions $x,y\in\dom f$ and $x\leq y$ imply $f(x)\leq f(y)$.
 We say that $f$ is an {\em order isomorphism} if $f$ is an order preserving bijection such that $f^{-1}$ is also order preserving.

 We define the category $\DPSet$ of posets with a distinguished subset as follows.
 Its objects are pairs $(P,P_\star)$ where $P$ is a finite poset and $P_\star\subset P$ is a distinguished subset.
 A morphism from $(P,P_\star)$ to $(P',P'_\star)$ in $\DPSet$ is an order preserving partial map $f: P\pto P'$ such that $P_\star\subset\dom f$ and $f(P_\star)\subset P'_\star$.
+We call such a morphism $f$ {\em strict} if $\dom f=P_*$.
 One easily verifies that $\DPSet$ with the composition of morphisms defined as the composition of partial maps and the identity morphism defined as the identity map is indeed a category.
 Moreover, since every set may be considered as a poset partially ordered by the identity and, clearly, every partial map preserves identities, we may consider $\DSet$ as a subcategory of $\DPSet$.
 In this case, every partial map is automatically order preserving.

 To simplify notation, in the sequel we denote objects of $\DSet$ and $\DPSet$ with a single capital letter and the distinguished subset by the same letter with subscript $\star$.